taehoonjth/sort-algorithm-speedtest/README.md

 sortAlgorithmTester(30000, ...); ---> sortAlgorithmTester(50000, ...);
 ```
 ## Contributing
-You can add more sort algorithms or better implementation with the same algorithm.
+You can add more sort algorithms or better implementation of the same algorithm.
 When you add your sort function, please add your function to sortAlgorithmTester.
 For example...
 ```
 sortAlgorithmTester(30000, bubbleSort, selectionSort, iterativeMergeSort, quickSort, YOUR FUNCTION!);